Topological property (T) for groupoids: Connections with a-T-menability

 Note that this result together with Lemma \ref{min large} imply Theorem \ref{atmen t min}.
 We discuss the failure of some stronger statements in Example \ref{atmen t counterex} below.

 In order to prove Theorem \ref{no atmen and t}, we need some basic facts about positive type functions (see Definition \ref{pt fun def}) on groupoids, and the associated GNS-type representations.
-Let then $\mu$ be the given invariant probability measure on $G^{(0)}$ and $\phi:G\to \C$ be a positive type function .
+Let then $\mu$ be an invariant probability measure on $G^{(0)}$ and $\phi:G\to \C$ be a bounded, Borel, positive type function.
 We define an inner product on $C_c(G)$ by the formula